gorda/istio.io/content/en/docs/tasks/traffic-management/egress/http-proxy/index.md

 Next, you must configure the traffic from the Istio-enabled pods to use the HTTPS proxy.

-## Configure traffic to external HTTPS proxy
+## Configure traffic to external HTTPS proxy{#configure-traffic-to-external-https-proxy}

 1. Define a TCP (not HTTP!)
 Service Entry for the HTTPS proxy.
 Although applications use the HTTP CONNECT method to establish connections with HTTPS proxies, you must configure the proxy for TCP traffic, instead of HTTP.
 Once the